I/O File Details and Format¶

 —

-Line 4: by default, repeats the best_central_model parameters.
+Line 4: by default, repeats the best central model parameters.
 If perturbation analysis has been run with perturbation_hot_start, this line repeats the user specified central model parameters.
 These coordinates are the starting point for Nelder-Mead optimization with the perturbed analytical and thermodynamic parameters.

 —